sysghent/plant-pot/README.md

     rustup target add thumbv8m.main-none-eabihf
     ```

 4. Install `picotool` to flash the Raspberry Pico (in BOOTSEL mode).
+Debian / Ubuntu and Nix have `picotool` in their repositories.
+If you are using another type of Linux distribution, you will have to compile [from source](https://github.com/raspberrypi/picotool).

     ```bash
     sudo apt install picotool